 The breeders at Mary Lambs specialize in the Maine Coon and feed only the highest quality foods until they are adopted.
 They are registered with the Cat Fanciers Association and provide their cats plenty of room to run.
 They post pictures of new kittens at 4-weeks old, and they are ready for adoption at 12 weeks.

 4. Paleeni Maine Coons

 - Holidaysburg, Pennsylvania

 Paleeni Main Coons is a breeder registered with the Cat Fanciers Association.
-The parent cats are part of their family, and they offer kittens from their litter up for adoption.
+The parent cats are part of their family, and they sell kittens from their litter.
 They breed cats for health and personality, and every kitten gets an echocardiogram to ensure the heart is strong before you adopt it.
 They also test for PK deficiency and make sure that they are clear of the HCM gene.

 5. Mylancoon Maine Coon Cats

 - Palmyra, Pennsylvania

 Mylancoon Maine Coon Cats is a small cattery near Hershey, Pennsylvania, specializing in the Maine Coon breed.
-They produce kittens in various colors and do not show more for cats expected to do well in cat shows.
+They produce kittens in various colors and patterns.
 However, they will not sell breeding rights or allow you to enter the cat into shows.
 They do not cage their cats and will do a background check before selling you the cat.

 6. Perricoons’ Maine Coon Cattery

 - Honesdale, Pennsylvania

-Perricoons’ Maine Coon Cattery specializes in Cat Fancier Association registered cats that are well socialized and bred for temperament.
+Perricoons’ Maine Coon Cattery specializes in Cat Fancier Association-registered cats that are well-socialized and bred for temperament.
 They raise the kittens in a home until they are ready to be adopted, where they eat plenty of high-quality food and play with their siblings, so there is a better chance your kitten will get along with other pets.
 There is a bit of a waiting list, but you can reserve a space.
 You can take the next available kitten or wait for the right color and sex combination.